SenseNet/sncom-resources/_guides/what-is-sensenet.md

 ## Convenient

 Develop in the language you want.
-REST API
+REST API.
+Language-independent.

 Use packages
-nuget
-npm
+nuget: in the .Net world that is the de-facto standard for delivering libraries.  nuget.org to publish the bits of our ECM platform npm.
+It is best if you install only the parts you need, so that you can keep maintenance and upgrade costs at minimum.
+This is why we publish many small packages containing only the minimal set of libraries and content.

 Follow changes
 patching easy